simul/simul.github.io/ref/simul/clouds/baseweatherrenderer.md

 ### <a name="PreRenderUpdate"/>void PreRenderUpdate(simul::crossplatform::DeviceContext deviceContext, float real_time)
 Once per-frame update.
 Do this before any rendering each frame.
-For most platform implementations, you should set the
+For most platform implementations, you should set the matrices relevant to the \em main view before calling this.

 ### <a name="RecompileShaders"/>void RecompileShaders()
 Platform-dependent function to reload the shaders - only use this for debug purposes.